-In November 2019, Member States took note with appreciation of the report through two resolutions adopted in the General Assembly’s Third Committee.
+In December 2019, Member States took note with appreciation of the report through two resolutions adopted in the General Assembly.
 The first resolution titled “Promoting social integration through social inclusion” (A/C.3/74/L.17/Rev.1) and the second titled “Implementation of the Convention on the Rights of Persons with Disabilities and the Optional Protocol thereto: accessibility” (A/C.3/74/L.32/Rev.1) note the importance of this report for the continuing work to advance the rights of persons with disabilities in the implementation, monitoring and evaluation of the Sustainable Development Goals.

 - Table of Contents

 - Foreword by António Guterres Secretary-General of the United Nations

 - Executive Summary